nus-cs3281/2024/students/kevin9foong/observations.md

 ### Project: Scribe iOS

-[Scribe](https://github.com/scribe-org/Scribe-iOS) is a pack of iOS keyboards for language learners.
+[Scribe-iOS](https://github.com/scribe-org/Scribe-iOS) is a pack of iOS keyboards for language learners.
 It supports languages such as German, French, Italian etc.
 It supports features such as language translation to language of choice, singular to plural conversion and word suggestions.
-Data is sourced from the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) knowledge base.
+Language verbs and noun data is sourced from the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) knowledge base.

-Similar to TEAMMATES, Scribe has also been part of GSoc in 2023 and part of the Wikimedia community (which Wikipedia is a part of).
+Similar to TEAMMATES, Scribe is part of GSoc and part of the Wikimedia community (of which Wikipedia is the most well-known product).

 ### My Contributions